 Phone: (515) 250-8542

 Dr. Lisa Payne Ossian is professor of history at Des Moines Area Community College in central Iowa.
 Ossian earned her master’s degree in women’s studies at Eastern Michigan University and her doctorate at Iowa State University in agricultural history and rural studies.
-She was elected at the National Education Association’s national 2011 convention to serve a three-year term as one of two at-large higher education directors on the NEA’s national board and has also been elected twice to the State Historical Society of Iowa Board as well as selected for the Hoover Presidential Education Committee, OAH Committee on Community Colleges, NEA’s Thought & Action, and Humanities Iowa Speakers’ Bureau.
-Her three books– (1) The Home Fronts of Iowa, 1939-1945; (2) The Forgotten Generation: American Children and World War II; and (3) The Depression Dilemmas of Rural Iowa, 1929-1933–were published by the University of Missouri Press.
+She was elected at the National Education Association’s national 2011 convention to serve a three-year term as one of two at-large higher education directors on the NEA’s national board and has also been elected twice to the State Historical Society of Iowa Board.
+She has also served on the Hoover Presidential Education Committee, the OAH Committee on Community Colleges, NEA’s Thought & Action and the Humanities Iowa Speakers’ Bureau.
+Her three books, The Home Fronts of Iowa, 1939-1945, The Forgotten Generation: American Children and World War II and The Depression Dilemmas of Rural Iowa, 1929-1933, were published by the University of Missouri Press.
 She is currently researching and writing her next book tentatively titled ‘The Grimmest Spectre’: The World Famine Emergency, Herbert Hoover’s Mission, and the Invisible Year, 1946.
 She has presented her current and past research at a number of international and national conferences.

 The Home Fronts of Iowa, 1940-45